intel/dffml/docs/tutorials/rolling_alice/0001_coach_alice/0002_our_open_source_guide.md

-# Volume 1: Chapter 2: Alice Our Open Source Guide
+# Volume 1: Chapter 2: Our Open Source Guide

 > Alice will be acting as our proactive open source guide to
 > 2nd and 3rd party plugin maintainers and contributors.